syazwansaidan93/LYWSD03MMC_db_api/README.md

 ### 2.1 Sensor Data Collector (sensor_collector.py)

 This script is responsible for periodically acquiring sensor readings and storing them in a SQLite database.
-For development and testing purposes, it includes a dummy data generation function that simulates realistic environmental fluctuations.

 **Purpose**